epccs/RPUadpt/readme.md

 This multi-drop serial bus allows multiple controller boards to be connected to a host serial port (UART).
 Crossover of the serial from the host computer occurs as it enters the transceivers on the shield.
 The differential pair from the transceives is run through patch cables (CAT5) between the controllers, so all the controllers see the same interface.

 The transceivers differential driver is enabled when a UART pulls its TX output low, which means no software [magic] is needed to operate the push to talk of the transceivers, though it is up to the user software to ensure the controllers talk in a reasonable way (e.g. without collision).
 Since the drivers in the transceivers only output an inverted level they can't cross conduct thus collisions don't damage the hardware.
-I see collisions when antecedently connecting two shields with the same address and both try to answer.
+I see collisions when accidentally connecting two shields with the same address and both try to answer.

 [magic]: https://github.com/pyserial/pyserial/blob/master/serial/rs485.py